-1. Is this discussion one that will cause differences?
+1. Will this Discussion cause Differences?

 The moment that the discussion centers on imamate, some people immediately say something to the effect that, "Today is not a day for such discussions!"

 Today is the day to discuss Muslim unity and any discussion about the successor to the Holy Prophet only causes differences and separation!